jagadeesh2318/CometAgent/README.md

 1. Fetches recent headlines from Yahoo Finance for the symbol
 2. Optionally supplements with RSS feeds (CNBC, MarketWatch)
 3. Filters headlines for symbol relevance
+4. Applies source weighting (if `sources_weighting.md` exists)
-4. Applies VADER sentiment analysis
+5. Applies VADER sentiment analysis with weighted averaging
-5. Averages sentiment scores across all headlines
+6. Higher-weighted sources have more influence on final sentiment score

 #### Social Media Sentiment:
 1. Uses snscrape to fetch recent X posts from trusted accounts